ROYAL FAMILY KIDS

 Every day, innocent children are forced to accept abuse as a fact of life…they are beaten, locked up, sexually abused, starved and tortured in an obscene variety of methods.

 There is hope for many of those children through Royal Family KIDS.
-Since 1985, RFK has been offering week-long summer camps for foster children of abuse who have been placed in foster care.
+Since 1985, RFK has been offering week-long summer camps for children of abuse who have been placed in foster care.
 For many of these children, a week at summer camp is a first.
-It is a life-changing experience for kids (and the volunteers)!
+It is a life-changing experience for them!

-In 2008, Royal Family KIDS Mentoring Clubs were started to provide an opportunity for the Church to connect with their Campers during the school year and continue the hope that was experienced at Camp.
-Camps & Mentoring Clubs are sponsored by individual, well-established Christian churches of various denominations.
+In 2008, Royal Family KIDS Mentoring Programs were started to provide an opportunity for the church to connect with their campers during the school year and continue the hope that was experienced at camp.
+Camps & mentoring programs are sponsored by individual, well-established Christian churches of various denominations.

-READ OUR 61 DAYS OF HOPE BLOG SERIES
+READ OUR 61 DAYS OF FAITH BLOG SERIES

 Wondering if there is a Royal Family KIDS Camp & Mentoring Club near you?
 We offer 200+ camps in the U.S. and 25 camps overseas!

-In 2016 alone, over 8,000 campers were able to experience fun at a Royal Family KIDS Camp.
+In 2017 alone, over 8,500 campers were able to experience fun at a Royal Family KIDS Camp.
 From Alaska to Florida, Australia to Wales, our camps serve children across the country and around the globe.
-In many locations, a Mentoring Club also takes place, allowing children the chance to develop on-going relationships with Camp Staff throughout the year.
+In many locations, a mentoring club also takes place, allowing children the chance to develop ongoing relationships with camp staff throughout the year.
 These long-term positive relationships with caring adults help children develop self-confidence and a feeling of belonging to a community.
 The weeks we spend with foster children creates fun, positive memories for a child in need of care and love.

 Number of U.S. Camps